Dias: Dynamic Rewriting of Pandas Code: Related Work

 \section{Related Work}

-\paragraph{\textbf{Parallel and Distributed Dataframe Libraries}} Most previous work on optimizing dataframe libraries falls under the use of parallel and distributed execution.
-Our technique is orthogonal to these techniques.
-First, to the best of our knowledge, no other system has used rewriting at the interface boundary of Python and \code{pandas}.
+\paragraph{\textbf{Optimizing Pandas}} Most previous work on optimizing dataframe libraries focuses on optimizing \code{pandas}, mainly through the use of parallel and distributed execution.
 Systems like \code{modin} \cite{modin}, \code{dask} \cite{dask}, Koalas \cite{koalas_web}, PolaRS \cite{polars_web}, Ponder \cite{ponder_web}, PolyFrame \cite{polyframe} and Magpie \cite{magpie} are all essentially custom versions of \code{pandas} (some are full rewrites, while others implement the \code{pandas} API over some underlying system).
-They use many different techniques, like the use of parallel execution using anything from Rust threads to engines like Ray \cite{ray} and Spark \cite{spark}, partition schemes, query optimization and the use of the hard disk.
-But none uses rewriting as we do, and all of these techniques are performed \textit{within} the library.
-This is the main conceptual difference, but there are also other practical drawbacks as we outlined in the previous sections, mainly arising from the fact that these systems do not focus on single-machine, ad-hoc, diverse use cases.
+Similarly, even techniques like BELE \cite{best_effort_lazy}, whose optimization targets the \code{pandas}-Python interface, are limited \textit{within} the library's boundaries, which weakens the view and control of the surrounding code.
+In contrast to all these techniques, \system{} is the first system to use dynamic rewriting at the \code{pandas}-Python interface, and it does so \textit{externally}, which lets it views all user's code compared to just library code and can modify any part of it.
+This is the main conceptual difference, but there are also other practical drawbacks as we outlined earlier, mainly arising from the fact that these systems do not focus on single-machine, ad-hoc, diverse use cases.

+\revis{There is also previous work on optimizing \code{pandas} code using static analysis \cite{opt_ds_static_anal}, which also utilizes library-specific knowledge. \system{} is different in that it is a dynamic rewriter.
+Theoretically, the same rules we use could be applied with static analysis, but static analysis in Python is quite inaccurate and it does not fit the read-eval-print-loop (REPL) workflow of EDA workloads.}

-\paragraph{\textbf{Optimizing Dataframe Libraries for Interactive Settings}} A slightly different and interesting line of work focuses on optimizing dataframe queries for interactive workloads \cite{pandas_interactive, lux}.
-Some of their optimizations include displaying partial results (e.g., applying \code{head()} on an expression), reordering operations and performing computation during \emph{think-time}, i.e., when the user is inspecting results.
+\paragraph{\textbf{Pandas for Interactive Settings}} A slightly different and interesting line of work focuses on optimizing dataframe queries for interactive workloads \cite{pandas_interactive, lux}.
+Some of their optimizations include displaying partial results, reordering operations and performing computation during \emph{think-time}, i.e., when the user is inspecting results.
 We also recognize the importance of interactive workloads, which include the EDA, single-machine, ad-hoc workloads we focus on in this paper, but we are taking a different path in optimizing them.
 We use rewriting at the interface boundary, which is fundamentally different from the techniques used in this previous work.